Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 <details>
 <summary>1.1.2 Configure the Azure DevOps environment to enable the pipeline to read & register the resources</summary>

-   As the pipeline leverages the `$(System.AccessToken)` to interact with the environment and its principal `Project Collection Build Service (<Organization>)` does not have the required permissions by default, you have to set two permissions in the project scope to enable the automatic agent pool registration:
+   Since the pipeline uses the `$(System.AccessToken)` to interact with the environment, and its principal `Project Collection Build Service (<Organization>)` does not have the required permissions by default, you need to set two permissions in the project's settings to enable the automatic agent pool registration:

-   - Enable the build service to list service connections
+   1. Enable the build service to list service connections

       1. Navigate to the Azure DevOps's `Project settings`
-      1. In the left menu, select `Service connections` in the `Pipelines` section
+      1. In the left menu, select `Service connections` of the `Pipelines` section
-      1. Next to the `New service conncection` button on the top right of the view, select the three `...` and further choose `Security`
+      1. Then, next to the `New service conncection` button on the top right of the view, select the three `...` and further choose `Security`
       1. Now, select the `+ Add` button on the top of the security menu
       1. Finally, in the opening popup, add the `Project Collection Build Service (<Organization>)` user with role `User` and select `Add`

          <img src="./media/scaleSet/configureServiceConnection.png" alt="Service connection security" height="500">

-   - Enable the build service to create agent pools
+   1. Enable the build service to create agent pools

       1. Navigate to the Azure DevOps's `Project settings`
-      1. In the left menu, select `Agent pools` in the `Pipelines` section
+      1. In the left menu, select `Agent pools` of the `Pipelines` section
       1. Select the `Security` button on the top right
       1. Now, select the `+ Add` button on the top of the security menu
       1. Finally, in the opening popup, add the `Project Collection Build Service (<Organization>)` user with role `Creator` and select `Add`